8. Vector Space and Basis

 - 1u=u

-Subspaces (子空间)
+Subspace (子空间)

 A subspace is a subset of a vector space that is itself a vector space under the same operations of vector addition and scalar multiplication.